tchouki/101pong/README.md

 ```

 ## Bonus
-create a pong in Ncurses
+Create a pong in Ncurses